Inventory Management vs. Warehouse Management

 How Do IMS and WMS Differ?

 There are also key differences between these two management systems.
-To start, an inventory management system can be utilized by any business with inventory, regardless of if they utilize a warehouse or distribution center for storage.
-For example, an IMS can be used on a small-scale to keep track of products in a backroom at a single retail location.
+To start, an inventory management system can be utilized by any business with inventory, regardless of whether they utilize a warehouse or distribution center for storage.
+For example, an IMS can be used on a small scale to keep track of products in a backroom at a single retail location.

-Warehouse management systems tend to be more complex than inventory management solutions because they don’t just track inventory, they also control every aspect of the warehouse or distribution center itself.
-Just two ways this is evident in WMS is the inclusion of labor scheduling and transportation management, both absent from inventory management software systems.
+Warehouse management systems tend to be more complex than inventory management solutions because they don’t just track inventory; they also control every aspect of the warehouse or distribution center itself.
+Two ways this is evident in WMS are the inclusion of labor scheduling and transportation management, both absent from inventory management software systems.

 Which System Do You Need?

-If you’re dealing with inventory issues, implementing an IMS or WMS seems natural.
-Yet with the systems being so similar, which do you pick?
-Fortunately, it’s relatively easy to determine which system is best for your business.
-To start, if you don’t have a warehouse, you don’t need a WMS.
-Easy, right?
+If you don’t have a warehouse, you don’t need a WMS.
 However, if you do have a warehouse, even one with limited capacity, then the choice between an inventory or warehouse management system is trickier.

 Chart of WMS Buyer Motivations

-For smaller businesses, inventory management offers a lot of useful tools if you do not need a lot of extras and just want to get a good understanding of your stock.
-Due to being less complex, inventory management software is significantly more affordable than warehouse management systems.
+For smaller businesses, inventory management offers many useful tools if you do not need many extras and just want to understand your stock well.
+Because it is less complex, inventory management software is significantly more affordable than warehouse management systems.
 Software-as-a-service (SaaS) subscriptions can begin at only $40 per month, compared to thousands of dollars per user for basic WMS functionality.

-Other popular solutions which integrate with warehouse management software include:
+Other popular solutions that integrate with warehouse management software include:

-• Demand planning: Plan ahead for customer demand of goods and services
+• Demand planning: Plan ahead for customer demand for goods and services

 • Enterprise resource planning (ERP): An integrated suite of business applications designed to automate the back-office functions of your organization, including business processes such as financials, sales, and operations.